Medic-Decentralized-health-care-system/Medic-frontend/README.md

 ## Current Status: Working on removing bugs and adding payment functionality.

-# Getting Started with this project
+# Get started with DeMedic

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).